alik-6/lightnovelworld-tools/README.md

 # Supports
   - Currently Only Chrome, Why?
 Because It has a decent tts, on any platform
-  - Will add firefox support too, soon
+  - Supposed Support for firefox now, it works, couldn't fully test tho

 # Requires
  - Turning on dev mode